BabelfishNL/PeglingJS/README.md

 ## 1. Introduction

-PeglingJS is a parser-generator based on Parsing Expression Grammars (PEG's [1]).
+PeglingJS is a parser-and-compiler generator based on Parsing Expression Grammars (PEG's [1]).
 PEG's offer an efficient way of defining languages and parsers.

 PeglingJS is incredibly compact (7Kb source, 4Kb minified).
 PeglingJS is created in the context of the development of another parser generator based on [2], and as such several disadvantages of PeglingJS are accepted for the moment:

 * PeglingJS uses recursive descent parsers, which are notoriously inefficient and difficult to debug
 * PeglingJS parsers aren't particularly fast (400 KB, 13.000 lines of JSON parse in 13 minutes), but they are effective and efficient for small inputs.
 * PeglingJS parsers are recursive and therefore limited by the JavaScript stack.
 In practice this isn't a limitation.
+Stack overflow usually means infinite recuresion.
 * PeglingJS offers various logging/tracing capabilities, but:
 	* parser error-reporting is limited
 	* grammar debugging is difficult